velocyto-team/velocyto.py/doc/tutorial/analysis.rst

    import velocyto as vcy
    vlm = vcy.VelocytoLoom("YourData.loom")

-Different steps of analysis can be carried on by simply calling the methods of the `VelocytoLoom` that we have just created.
+Different steps of analysis can be carried on by simply calling the methods of this `VelocytoLoom` object.
-New variables, normalized version of the data matrixes and other parameters will be saved and available as attributes of "VelocytoLoom" the object (while the method call does not return anything).
+New variables, normalized version of the data matrixes and other parameters will be stored as attributes of the "VelocytoLoom" object (method calls will not return any value).
 For example normalization and log transformation can be performed by calling the `normalize` method:

 .. code-block:: python